Fair Community Detection and Structure Learning in Heterogeneous Graphical Models

-\begin{rem} In the case when $K$ and $H$ are known, the complexity of Algorithm~\ref{Alg:general} is of the same order as the CONCORD estimator, SPACE, SPLICE, and SYMLASSO.
+\begin{rem} In the case when $K$ and $H$ are known, the computational complexity of Step~\ref{step:q} in Algorithm~\ref{Alg:general}, corresponding to updating the estimators, is of the same order as that of the CONCORD~\cite{khare2015convex}, SPACE~\cite{peng2009partial}, and SYMLASSO~\cite{friedman2010applications} estimators.
 In fact, computing the fair clustering matrix $\m{Q}$ requires $O((p-H+1)^2K)$ operations.
-On the other hand, it follows from \citep[Lemma~5]{khare2015convex} that $\g{\Theta}$ and $\g{\Omega}$ updates can be performed with complexity $\min\left(O(np^2),O(p^3)\right)$.
-This shows that when the number of communities is known, the computational cost of each iteration of FCONCORD is $\max\left(\min\left(O(np^2),O(p^3)\right), (p-H+1)^2 K \right)$. \end{rem}
+On the other hand, it follows from \citep[Lemma~5]{khare2015convex} that the $\g{\Theta}$ updates can be performed with complexity $\min\!\left(O(np^2), O(p^3)\right)$.
+This shows that when the number of communities is known, the computational cost of each iteration of FCONCORD is